timmalstead/Sirvy/README.md

 #### Next Steps

-- Display users answers to questions by name as well as percentages
 - Add more charts and methods of data visualization
 - Add more CRUD functions for users and data
 - Add drag and drop functionality to components